karennasserdev/Project-Manager/README.md

 PROJECT MANAGER

 This was my final project to Flag Front-End Development Course.
-The objective of this project was to use tools that were taught along the course, such as HTML, CSS, JS, and Angular.
-The methods and frameworks chosen for the execution of the project were Angular, Bootstrap, Sass and HTML.
-The project theme was chosen by me and I decided to make a Project Manager app inspired by Trello.
+The objective of this project was to use tools that were taught along the course.The project theme was chosen by me and I decided to make a Project Manager app inspired by Trello.
 I worked with columns, lists, sorting types, modals, forms, authentication services, routing, communication between components...
 I also did all the style, responsive design, organization, and presentation of the app.

 # FinalProject